andreac0ntreras/Blink-Detection-Algorithm/READme.md

 ## Blink Detection and Processing
 After generating a CSV file containing the pupil sizes and timestamps for each day and participant, we can now implement our blink detection algorithm.

+The CSV files containing the pupil sizes and timestamps for each day and subject are located in the _output_ directory

 By running the following line in the main.py file, an output CSV file called _compiled_blink_rates.csv_ is generated (in the _output/features_ directory) with the columns subject, day ,blink_rate_mean, and percentage_missing_data, which states the blink rate and percentage of relevant missing data from each participant for each day.